How to filter a list in Python

 Common errors and challenges

-Even with powerful tools, you might run into a few common pitfalls when filtering lists in Python.
+Even with Python's elegant tools, you might run into a few common pitfalls when filtering lists, so it's good to know what to watch for.

 Common error when using filter() with non-boolean return values